 Training Helps Control the Costs Associated with RMW Disposal

-It costs anywhere from $.20 to $.50 per pound to dispose of regulated medical waste.
-Compare that to the average of $.03 or $.08 per pound for regular trash.
+The cost to dispose of regulated medical waste is significantly higher compared to regular trash when you consider the containment, transportation, and treatment requirements of managing regulated waste.
 That’s why it’s important to train your employees on the exact definition of RMW so that they’re only putting regulated waste in the red bags, not food, packaging, pharmaceutical waste, or other common items.

 You can minimize your medical waste costs by making sure that employees understand and classify waste correctly.
 Sharps offers industry-specific waste segregation posters to all our customers to better help them properly identify and segregate RMW.